andrewistiny/intro-to-aws/README.md

  serverless deploy
  ```
  4. You should see a `GET` endpoint url under `endpoints:`

+# Serverless Workflow
+1. Write your functions
+2. Use`serverless deploy`only when you've made changes to`serverless.yml`
+3. Use`serverless deploy function -f FUNCTION_NAME`to rapidly deploy changes when you are working on a specific AWS Lambda Function.
+4. Use`serverless invoke -f FUNCTION_NAME`to test your AWS Lambda Functions on AWS.
+5. Open up a separate tab in your console and stream logs in there via`serverless logs -f FUNCTION_NAME -t`.

 # Class Exercise
 1. In your Lambda function, create a random food generator